zaengle/craft-toolbelt/docs/03-query-helpers.md

-# Query / Collection helpers
+# Query & Collection Helpers

 `take()` / `takeOne` allow your templates to indifferently consume `ElementQuery`s, `Collections`, plain `array`s, single `Model` instances and even hashes / assoc arrays, and handle them all in the same way when you want to consume them.

 ## `take()`

 `take()` accepts any of the above types and intelligently returns a Collection based on what you provided.

-It also accepts an optional second `limit` parameter that will limit the quantity of items in the returned collection:
+It also accepts an optional second `limit` parameter that will limit the quantity of items in the returned collection.

+It is available as both a Twig function and a filter.

 ```twig
 {% set featuredItems = take(aQueryOrArrayOrCollection, 4)  %}